The cheapest apartments for rent in Midtown, Houston

 Check out this one-bedroom, one-bathroom apartment at 2350 Bagby St., listed at $1,198/month.

-When it comes to building amenities, expect garage parking and secured entry.
-You can also expect to see a dishwasher, a walk-in closet and a fireplace in the furnished unit.
-Pet lovers are in luck: This rental is both dog-friendly and cat-friendly.
-There isn't a leasing fee associated with this rental.
+The building features secured entry and garage parking.
+You can also expect a walk-in closet, a fireplace and a dishwasher in the furnished unit.
+Good news for pet lovers: This property is both dog-friendly and cat-friendly.
+The rental doesn't require a leasing fee.

 (Here's the listing.)